Archie Meets the Punisher: Development

 During the 1990s, intercompany crossovers were a popular trend in the American comic book industry and management at Archie Comics wanted to participate to raise its visibility in specialty comic shops and boost sales.
 During a lunch in San Diego, top Archie editor Victor Gorelick discussed possibilities with writers Batton Lash and David Scroggy.
-After considering crossovers with Superman's friend Jimmy Olsen or Spider-Man, Gorelick mentioned Punisher as a joke.
+After considering crossovers with Superman's friend Jimmy Olsen or Spider-Man, Gorelick mentioned the Punisher as a joke.
 Lash immediately saw potential in the idea and gave a rough explanation for how it would work.
 Gorelick liked the pitch and asked for a formal proposal.
 Lash did not think Gorelick's interest was sincere and forgot about it until he received a follow-up phone call sometime later asking if the proposal was ready.

 The origin of the concept is unclear.
-In 1994, Hero Illustrated reported the idea was first proposed by a fan at the San Diego Comic-Con.
+In 1994, Hero Illustrated reported the idea was first proposed by a fan at San Diego Comic-Con.
 Other sources, such as the 2013 book Icons of the American Comic Book, have said it was inspired by a gag on the cover of an issue of the trade publication The Comics Journal.
 Comic Book Resources calls this a legend and claims a meeting between Archie and Punisher was a long-running joke between Gorelick and his friend Tom DeFalco, Marvel's editor-in-chief.
 In his introduction to the comic book, Gorelick claims to have pitched a different version of the story to Archie publishers Richard Goldwater and Michael Skilberkleit prior to mentioning the idea to Lash.
 Reed Tucker wrote in his 2017 book Slugfest that it was conceived by Gorelick and Punisher editor Dan Daley.
 Lash gives credit for the idea solely to Gorelick.